 Unlike the classic leek and potato soup, which uses milk and cream, and is usually blended to a smooth texture, my chunky soup only uses broth.
 And the veggies are cooked until tender, but left to their nice chunky texture.
 It's lighter, and as tasty as the traditional version.

-How TO make chunky leek and potato soup
+How to make chunky leek and potato soup with no cream

 This soup can be ready in just about 20 minutes, and that's from scratch.